BracketSpace/Notification/readme.txt

 * [Changed] PostData class has been removed in favor of Notification object and procedural functions.
 * [Changed] Admin Classes: MergeTags, Notifications, PostData, Recipients, Triggers has been removed and their content included in the Admin/PostType class.
 * [Changed] Notification data is now using single nonce field and additional data should be saved with `notification/data/save` action.
-* [Changed] Namespaces of Cron, Internationalization, License, Tracking and Whitelabel classes.
+* [Changed] Namespaces of Cron, Internationalization, License and Whitelabel classes.
 * [Changed] Native class autoloader to Composer autoloader.
 * [Changed] User recipients optimization with direct database calls.
+* [Changed] Notification (in "type" context) has been renamed to Carrier.
 * [Removed] Trigger usage tracking.

 = Compatibility breaking changes =